canonical/ubuntu-image-legacy/ubuntu-image.rst

 ------------------------------

 :Author: Barry Warsaw <barry@ubuntu.com>
-:Date: 2017-09-08
+:Date: 2017-10-27
 :Copyright: 2016-2017 Canonical Ltd.
-:Version: 1.0
+:Version: 1.2
 :Manual section: 1

 SYNOPSIS
 ========

-ubuntu-image [options] model.assertion
+ubuntu-image snap [options] model.assertion

+ubuntu-image classic [options] GADGET_TREE_URI

 DESCRIPTION
 ===========

 ``ubuntu-image`` is a program for generating a variety of bootable disk images.
-Currently only snap_ based images are supported, but in the future, ``ubuntu-image`` will support other use cases such as building Ubuntu classic images.
+It currently supports building snap_ based and classic preinstalled Ubuntu images.

-Images are built from a *model assertion*, which is a YAML_ file describing a particular combination of core, kernel, and gadget snaps, along with other declarations, signed with a digital signature asserting its authenticity.
+Snap-based images are built from a *model assertion*, which is a YAML_ file describing a particular combination of core, kernel, and gadget snaps, along with other declarations, signed with a digital signature asserting its authenticity.
 The assets defined in the model assertion uniquely describe the device for which the image is built.

 As part of the model assertion, a `gadget snap`_ is specified.
 The gadget contains a `gadget.yaml`_ file which contains the exact description of the